Updated on July 5, 2026

 OnTrac states that it achieves over 98% on-time delivery and provides visual proof of delivery on shipments (OnTrac, 2024), so a "Delivered" scan is usually accompanied by a photo you can view through the retailer's tracking page.

-If an OnTrac parcel has not updated for more than two business days, first confirm you are searching the correct OnTrac carrier number rather than the retailer's order ID.
-Then check for an "Exception" or "Delivery Attempted" scan, which points to a specific cause such as an address issue.
-Because OnTrac handles the final mile for a retailer, the store you bought from is often the fastest route to a resolution, since it can contact OnTrac on your behalf and, if needed, reship or refund.
+Genuinely delayed.
+If an OnTrac parcel has not updated for more than two business days with no exception scan, the store you bought from is often the fastest route to a resolution, because as the contracted seller it can contact OnTrac on your behalf and, if needed, reship or refund.
 For carrier-level questions, OnTrac customer service can be reached at +1 800 334 5000.

 OnTrac Shipping Services and Delivery Times Compared